MrPenguin07/pywal-trigger/README.md

 pywal-trigger.sh
 - Finds the currently set background image and passes it to pywal to generate colours, using a random backend.
 - Subsequent executions will cycle through the pywal backends.
-- Can be used _after_ pywal-wallpaper-trigger.sh to cycle backends.
+- Can be used _after_ pywal-wallpaper-trigger.sh to cycle backends if you like the current wallpaper but want new colorschemes generated for it.

 pywal-wallpaper-trigger.sh
 - Sets a random background image from your collection, then runs pywal over it to set the theme.
 - Note: Set `$directory` on line 4 to your main wallpaper repository eg ~/wallpapers

 ### Notes
-Small modifications can allow it to be used with different WM, or triggered by ranger in rifle.conf for example.
+Some modifications can allow these to be used with different WM, or triggered by ranger in rifle.conf for example.
 ![image](https://github.com/MrPenguin07/pywall-trigger/assets/127086564/36aeebba-e6ea-4d10-93ae-1932b603b7af)